qkitgroup/qkit/README.md

 # qkit
-Qkit framework -- an extension to qtlab
+Qkit framework -- an extension to qtlab written in python

 ### Features:
   * a collection of ipython notebooks for measurement and data anaysis tasks